Le blog de Nestore

 Oops!
 Something went wrong while submitting the form.

-Chinese low-cost fashion giant Shein is under the spotlight after the CNIL (French Data Protection Authority) requested a €150 million financial penalty .
-The reason: failure to comply with French legal frameworks regarding the use of cookies and advertising trackers.
-According to the investigation, Shein allegedly collected users' browsing data without their explicit consent , a serious violation under the GDPR .
-This accusation illustrates the extent to which personal data protection has become a major compliance issue for brands, particularly those that operate heavily online.
+The Chinese low-cost fashion giant Shein is in the spotlight after the CNIL requested a financial penalty of 150 million euros.
+The reason: the non-compliance with the French legal framework concerning the use of cookies and advertising trackers.
+According to the investigation carried out, Shein would have collected the browsing data of its users without their explicit consent, a serious offense under RGPD.
+This indictment illustrates to what extent the protection of personal data has become a major compliance issue for brands, especially those that operate massively online.

-A warning for international e-tailers
+A warning for international e-retailers

 Key figures to remember: